ruchipatel1/read-a-rhyme/README.md

 ```
 This will install all the needed dependencies for our project.
 ## Download
-Click the green `Code` button on above.
+Click the green `Code` button above.
 Then press download to download a zip file of this repository.

 ## Build
 No build necessary for this app.